Usajid/731_assign4/Readme.md

 ### Dataset:

-I used the NFL dataset for this regression mdoeling assignment.
+I used the NFL dataset for this regression modeling assignment.
 (Data csv file is in /data/nfl_games.csv)

 ### Process: